 The Marmara Sea Basin Corridor covers marine, coastal, freshwater, wetland and terrestrial KBAs with both disturbed and intact patches of various Mediterranean and Euro-Siberian habitats, these include maquis and shrublands, the last remaining heathlands of Turkey, Mediterranean forests, alpine ecosystems, riverine systems, Aegean and Marmara sea and coasts, and inner and coastal wetlands.
 As one of the most important forest regions in Turkey, the Istanbul Forests cover KBAs around Istanbul.
-Additionally, the Turkish straits (the Bosphorus and the Dardanelles) lie within this corridor as key migration routes for marine species and birds in the western Palearctic region.
+Additionally, the Turkish straits system, Strait of İstanbul and Strait of Çanakkale (Bosphorus and Dardanelles) lie within this corridor as key migration routes for marine species and birds in the western Palearctic region.
 The corridor covers a vast altitude range from Marmara deep sea up to the alpine peak of 2,542 meters in Uludağ KBA.
 The mountains of Kazdağları and Uludağ host most of the endemic species in the corridor.
 As the most threatened region of Turkey, natural resources have been exploited for years as the principal source of land and water for the main industrial, urban and tourist centers.